stem-piano/stem-piano-g-main/documentation/users_manual.md

 This LED is ON when any damper is raised by pressing and holding a piano key.

 Normally this LED is OFF when no piano keys are pressed.
 If LED is ON when no piano keys are pressed, this indicates:
-* the *damper_threshold_using_damper* or *damper_threshold_using_hammer* setting is incorrect or
+* the *damper_threshold_low* or *damper_threshold_high* setting is incorrect or
-* there is a sensor problem or
+* a sensor problem or
-* not all notes have calibration values (in this case the calibration LED is flashing quickly).
+* not all notes have calibration values (in this case the calibration LED is flashing quickly) or
+* distances from sensors to hammer shanks are not uniform between keys.

 ### strike

-This LED is ON when any one of the hammers is close to the string.
-When a single piano key is pressed quickly, this LED should be briefly ON.
+This LED is ON when any hammer is close to the string.
+When a single piano key is pressed quickly, this LED should briefly turn ON then OFF.

 Normally this LED is OFF when no piano keys are pressed.
-If LED is ON when no piano keys are pressed, this indicates a sensor problem or not all notes have calibration values.
+If LED is ON when no piano keys are pressed, this indicates:
+* the *strike_threshold* setting is incorrect or
+* a sensor problem or
+* not all notes have calibration values (in this case the calibration LED is flashing quickly) or
+* distances from sensors to hammer shanks are not uniform between keys.

 ### sustain